brianmay/resume/hobbies.rst

 I am the upstream maintainer for open source software, including Spud, Django-Guardian, and sshuttle.
 Spud is an open source database for Photos written in Python/Django.
-Django-Guardian is a per object permission system for Django, and sshuttle is a VPN wrapper for ssh.
+Django-Guardian is a per object permission system for Django, and sshuttle is a VPN wrapper for SSH.

 .. index:: Linux

 Linux
 -----
-I regularly attend Linux.conf.au conferences and Linux Users Victoria meetings.
+I regularly attend linux.conf.au conferences and Linux Users Victoria meetings.
 Linux Users Victoria is a Linux user group that discusses Linux issues.
 I also regularly attend Free Software Melbourne meetings.